mcfaddja/MedDataProj/README.md

 * Decision Trees
 * Random Forest

-to fill in the *incomplete* data, followed by using the algorithms:
+to fill in the *incomplete* data, followed by using models based on the algorithms:

 * Multi-Linear Regression
 * Logistic Regression